sojurner/Personal-blog/src/posts/culture/my-philosphy-over-the-years.md

 - _Element of surprise is on your side_

-  **Novelty** is the best avenue in creating long lasting impressions, and by setting the bar low, it is at your side.
-Under low expectations, are the openings to surprise through overperformance.
+  **Novelty** is the best avenue in creating long lasting impressions, and by underselling yourself, it leaves plenty to be desired.
+Under low expectations, you have novelty at your disposal, by utilizing numerous openings of surprise through overperformance.

 - _Your image will more accurately be a reflection of your character & abilities._

   Inevitably, over time, one's **true colors** become _inescapable_, no matter how _ostentatious_ of a **first impression**.
-By underselling yourself, you enable your **actions** to _speak louder than words_ and as a result present a more authentic and unpretentious image.
+By underselling, you enable your **actions** to _speak louder than words_ and as a result, present a more authentic image.

 ## Find ways to Laugh